 Top 10 Venture Capital Firms Investing in Infrastructure Startups

-• VC firms like SineWave Ventures, Blue Bear Capital, Heavybit, and Suffolk Technologies are notable backers in this area, actively investing in promising companies.
+• Firms like SineWave Ventures, Blue Bear Capital, Heavybit, and Suffolk Technologies are notable backers for startups in the infrastructure sector.

-• For founders who are raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+• Once you close a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.

 Which VC Firms in Infrastructure Are Right for Your Stage?

-Whether you're an early-stage company or closer to an exit, knowing the right investors to approach is key.
-Here’s a brief look at which venture capital firms in the infrastructure sector invest at each stage.
+Whether you're an early-stage company or closer to an exit, it helps to know which investors to approach.
+We’ve created this overview to show which VC firms in the infrastructure sector invest at each stage.

 Pre-seed and Seed VC Firms in Infrastructure